Search the collections

 David Ralph Goodwin was born 14 November 1921 in Mordialloc.
 He enlisted 11 May 1938 in Melbourne, service number 22112, and became an Able Seaman.
 During World War II he served on HMA Ships Perth (19 May 1939 - 28 August 1941) and Hobart (29 August 1941 - 4 September 1942) before being transferred to HMAS Cerberus (5 September 1942 - 21 July 1943), the Royal Australian Navy's Western Port training facility.
 He remained at HMAS Cerberus until June 1943 when he was diagnosed as suffering from anxiety neuroses.
 He was discharged on 21 July 1943.
 He formed the ex-HMAS Perth Association in 1966.
 David Ralph Goodwin died on the 4th of June 2011.

 Image depicting German paratroopers landing at Crete during the invasion.
-The Battle of Crete was the largest German airborne invasion of WWII, it is therefore likely that these paratroopers are part of this battle.
+The Battle of Crete was the largest German airborne invasion of World War II, it is therefore likely that these paratroopers are part of this battle.
 Goodwin's diary records German paratroopers landing in Crete on 20 May 1941.
 Although the inscription refers to "Suda Bay" the correct spelling is "Souda Bay."

 - Black and white photograph.